vgrichina/web4/README.md

 This works same as `near.page` but for contracts deployed on testnet.
 Every `account.testnet` gets corresponding `account.testnet.page` domain.

+# Priorities

+This project aims to make trade offs based on these priorities:

+- Performance
+- Ease of deployment at scale
+- Hackability
+- Correctness
+- Completeness

 # Roadmap

 - Serve websites
     - [x] Serve arbitrary GET requests